MortenHolmRep/Pidless/README.md

 # Pidless
-Pytorch recreation of my pidgeon detector for use with
+Pytorch recreation of my pidgeon detector for use with a squirt gun